jestrux/articulate/README.md

 ![Component picker](/screenshots/pick-component.png?raw=true "Component picker")

-Component picker can be used to pick premade templates, for the default library that was made for building blogs, the premade templates were `Text`, `Image`, `Alert`, `Quote` all of which can be found here 👉.
+Component picker can be used to pick premade templates, for the default library that was made for building blogs, the premade templates were `Text`, `Image`, `Alert`, `Quote` all of which can be found [here 👉](/src/components/UIElements).
 Take a look at them to get a sense of the format for Articulate Templates.

-Most times however you'll probably be working with custom components, to see an example of custom components, see the example code below.
+Most times however, you'll probably be working with custom components, to see an example of custom components, see the example code below.

 ```html